-The ice from winter causes window sealant to crack, break, or completely fall away.
-Before the spring showers begin rolling in, reseal the exterior of your windows with a high-quality polymer such as caulk, silicone, or adhesive sealant tape.
+Kick-start your spring cleaning by starting with your home’s windows.
+The ice from winter causes window sealant to crack, break or completely fall away.
+Before the spring showers begin rolling in, reseal the exterior of your windows with a high-quality polymer such as caulk, silicone or adhesive sealant tape.

 Replace Damaged Screens

 What else accompanies spring beside plenty of rainfall?
 Insects.
-Spring is the time when millions of insects hatch and emerge from their protective winter homes, and they will be looking for a place to nest.
-Unfortunately, a torn or damaged window screen will let these insects into your home as you air out your interior, and some insects can bite or sting, potentially making you very sick.
+Spring is when millions of insects hatch and emerge from their protective winter homes.
+And guess what?
+They will be looking for a place to nest.
+Unfortunately, a torn or damaged window screen will let these insects into your home as you air out your interior.
+In fact, some insects can bite or sting, potentially making you very sick.
 While you have the option of replacing the entire screen, you can purchase mesh screen repair kits online or at your local home-improvement store.

 Seal Off Chimney Vent